 TweetyPy is a direct descendant of the FEX frequency excursion calculator1.
 Frequency excursion is the first (and only in version 1) analysis that TweetyPy is capable of, but there are plans for adding several additional calculations starting with trill rate and bandwidth followed by multi-song comparisons for similarity and eventually clustering and categorization of songs.

-The current code is still in a development state and may not be ready for large-scale analyses just yet.
+The current code is still in a development state.
 Please report any bugs, but do not be surprised if — while using the early releases — TweetyPy “fall down and go BOOM!”2

 What's In A Name?